MbinOrg/mbin/docs/02-admin/04-running-mbin/05-cli.md

 ```

 Options:
 - `--ignored-paths=IGNORED-PATHS`: A comma seperated list of paths to be ignored in this process.
-If the path starts with one of the supplied string it will be skipped. e.g. "/cache" [default: ""]
+If the path starts with one of the supplied strings it will be skipped. e.g. "/cache" [default: ""]
 - `--dry-run`: Dry run, don't delete anything
-- `--delete-empty-directories`: Delete empty directories, this can cause the operation to take a lot longer

 ### Rebuild image cache